-The continuation of the vision of the heavenly scene introduces us now to the Lamb worthy to open the seals of the scroll.
-This is the first of two scrolls in the book.
-This Lamb is obviously Jesus.
-Opening the seals seems to indicate control of the events represented by the contents of the scroll.
-The contents of this scroll are revealed in chapters 6-11.
+The continuation of the vision of the heavenly scene introduces us to the Lamb who is worthy to open the seals of the scroll.
+This is the first of two scrolls that are mentioned in the book.
+The Lamb refers to Jesus.
+Opening the seals indicates control of the events represented by the contents of the scroll.
+The contents of this first scroll are revealed in Chapters 6-11.

-The seals apparently reveal historical events or realities).
-They are general descriptions rather than specific; they are not necessarily or obviously sequential.
-Remember the "6 + interlude + 1" pattern that characterizes the groupings of "seven."
+The seals reveal historical events or realities, but the descriptions are general rather than specific.
+The events, presented generally, are not necessarily or obviously sequential.
+When we read about the seals in the next chapters, we will be reminded of the "6 + interlude + 1" pattern that characterizes the groupings of "seven."

 For now, enjoy the beautiful description of the Lamb.
-Try to see by the eye of faith.
+Try to envision the scene by the eye of faith.
 Hear the songs of praise and worship.
 Soak up the fact that all the earth declares his praise, and that even heaven worships the Lamb.